 - Losing It – FISHER

 2019 was the year that Swifties lost their shit (including myself) when Taylor announced that Lover was being released.
 I had already fallen in love with You Need to Calm Down and Me so I had nothing but high hopes for the whole album, and mate, it did not disappoint.
 I don’t care what anyone says about it, it’s a goddamn masterpiece.
 It’s packed with bangers, songs to belt out in the car, songs full of sass, and even songs that will have you emotional AF.
-To single out my favourite song on the whole album would not be possible at all, however, my top 5 songs are as follows:

 If you haven’t heard of Lewis Capaldi this year, where have you been?
 Someone You Loved was the absolutely heartbreaking song that dominated the charts during the early part of 2019, and his follow-up singles have all been fantastic, especially Before You Go which just breaks you once you know the story behind it and listen to the lyrics.
 Plus, his IG stories and Twitter comebacks are just hilarious.